 The sewing construction guide can be printed or viewed on screen and the instructions are both easy to follow and gorgeous to read through.

-My Clio fanny pack sewing pattern currently costs £7 (less than $10USD) and makes a fab pattern for your summer wanderings or as hand made gifts as we get ready for holiday season.
+My Clio fanny pack sewing pattern currently is available now from my online shop and makes a fab pattern for your summer wanderings or for hand made gifts as we get ready for the holiday season.

 You could use old denim jeans to make a refashioned version, use up fabric remnants to create a unique patchwork version or go all out with a crazy print fabric to add some extra pizzazz to you outfits!